Share

 - Validation Notice: Collectors must send a validation notice within five days of the first contact.

-- Statute of Limitations: In New York, the statute of limitations for most debts is six years.
+- Statute of Limitations: In New York, the statute of limitations for most debts is three years.
+This has recently been cut in half due to legislation passed by Governor Kathy Hochul.

 Wage Garnishment Rules

-Wage garnishment is a legal process where a portion of your earnings is withheld to pay off a debt.
-In New York, there are strict limits on how much can be garnished:
+Wage garnishment is a legal process where a portion of your earnings are withheld to pay off a debt that you owe.
+In New York, there are strict limits on how much can be garnished but they are as follows:

 - Percentage Limit: Up to 10% of your gross income or 25% of your disposable earnings, whichever is less.

-- Exemptions: Certain income sources, like Social Security, are exempt from garnishment.
+- Exemptions: Certain income sources, like Social Security, are totally exempt from garnishment.
+If you are on a fixed income or on disability this income is exempt.

 Steps to Take Before Pursuing Debt Relief